AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/overview.md

 >
 >Adobe Experience Platform Launch has been rebranded as a suite of data collection technologies in Adobe Experience Platform.
 Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following [document](../../term-updates.md) for a consolidated reference of the terminology changes.

-Event forwarding in Adobe Experience Platform allows you to send collected event data to non-Adobe destinations for server-side processing.
+Event forwarding in Adobe Experience Platform allows you to send collected event data to a destination for server-side processing.
 Event forwarding decreases web page and app weight by using Adobe Experience Platform Edge Network to execute tasks normally done on the client.
-Implemented in a similar manner to tags, event forwarding rules can transform and send data to new destinations without changing client-side implementations.
+Implemented in a similar manner to tags, event forwarding rules can transform and send data to new destinations, but instead of sending this data from a client application like a web browser, it is sent from Adobe's servers.

 This document provides a high-level overview of event forwarding in Platform.